swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

         Google Cloud as `base64`.
 It allows to hide the secret in GitLab CI logs as a security measure.

-        === ":simple-linux: Linux and :simple-windows: Windows"
+        === ":simple-linux: Linux and :fontawesome-brands-windows: Windows"

             ```sh title="Execute the following command(s) in a terminal"
             # Encode the Google Service Account key to base64